McDonald's legal cases: MacJoy (Philippines)

 In 2004, McDonald's sued Cebu-based fast food restaurant MacJoy for using a very similar trade name.
 In its defense, MacJoy insisted that it was the first user of the mark under the title "MACJOY & DEVICE" for its business in Cebu City which started in 1987, whereas McDonald's only opened its first outlet in the same city in 1992, although it had used the name in Manila since 1971.
-MacJoy stated that the requirement of “actual use” in commerce in the Philippines before one may register a trademark pertains to the territorial jurisdiction on a national scale and is not merely confined to a certain locality or region.
+MacJoy stated that the requirement of "actual use" in commerce in the Philippines before one may register a trademark pertains to the territorial jurisdiction on a national scale and is not merely confined to a certain locality or region.
 It added that "MacJoy" is a term of endearment for the owner's niece whose name is Scarlett Yu Carcel.
 In response, McDonald's claimed that there was no connection with the name Scarlett Yu Carcel to merit the coinage of the word "MacJoy" and that the only logical conclusion over the name is to help the Cebu restaurant ride high on their (McDonald's) established reputation.

 In February 2007, the Philippine Supreme Court upheld the right of McDonald's over its registered and internationally recognized trademarks.
-As a result, the owners of MacJoy, the Espina family, was forced to change its trademark into MyJoy, which went into effect with the re-opening of its two branches in Cebu City on August that year.
+As a result, the owners of MacJoy, the Espina family, was forced to change its trademark into MyJoy, which went into effect with the re-opening of its two branches in Cebu City in August that year.